dlemire60/dlemire60.github.io/index.md

 “continuous” section breaks around that section.

 Note that these sections are a Word thing for specifying the page formatting of your document.
-They have <span class="underline">no relationship whatsoever</span> to Sections, Chapters, Volumes, etc., in a document structure / table-of-contents sense.
+They have <u>no relationship whatsoever</u> to Sections, Chapters, Volumes, etc., in a document structure / table-of-contents sense.
 In other words, they pertain to the structure and appearance of the Word document *file* rather than the structure of your document *content*.
 The document file